learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 meals.firstMeal //undefined
 ```

 When we use dot notation the key is always taken as the literal string provided.
-We _must_ use bracket notation if we want to access values with a variable.
+We _must_ use bracket notation if we want to access (or delete) values that belong to a variable key.

 ## Adding to an Object